vubiostat/accre_tutorial/README.md

 high number of CPUs and nodes with high speed communication buses allocated all at once.
 A problem of this type quickly burns through fair share and can leave ones smaller shared group account depleted with just a couple requests.
+It also leads to long delays in a job getting executed.
 The proper configuration and design of such problems is complex and requires dedicated study.